influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 The duration a Raft candidate spends in the candidate state without a leader before it starts an election.
-The election timeout is slightly randomized on each Raft node to a value between one to two times the election timeout duration.
+The election timeout is slightly randomized on each Raft node each time it is called.
+An additional jitter is added to the `election-timeout` duration of between zero and the `election-timeout`.
 The default setting should work for most systems.

 Environment variable: `META_META_ELECTION_TIMEOUT`